heartnotes/heartnotes/README.md

 A new encryption key is derived from the user's password as follows:

 * Use Fortuna PRNG with multiple event inputs (mouse, keyboard, accelerometer etc) to generate a salt.
-* Use salt and password as inputs to PBKDF2+SHA512 to generate a 512-bit key. _(The number of iterations of PBKDF2 is set such that generation takes 1 second on the user's machine)_.
-On a Macbook Air 2012 this easily results in >10000 iterations._
+* Use salt and password as inputs to PBKDF2-SHA512 to generate a 512-bit key. _(The number of iterations of PBKDF2 is set such that generation takes 1 second on the user's machine- on a Macbook Air 2012 this easily results in >10000 iterations._
-* Use the first 256 bits with AES-256-CBC + random IV to encrypt data and store it in the diary file.
+* Use the first 256 bits of the key with AES-256-CBC + random IV to encrypt data and store it in the diary file.
 * Store the input salt and PBKDF2 iteration count in the user's diary file.

 The next time the user enters the right password, we use the stored salt and